yuanyeyzygo/single-rotor-bemt-matlab/README.md

 ## Features

 - Self-contained MATLAB implementation in one `.m` file
-- Explicit model selection:
+- Explicit model selection in the rotor definition
+- Supports:
   - `rotor.airfoil_model = 'linear'` or `'c81txt'`
   - `rotor.chord_model = 'linear'` or `'lookup'`
   - `rotor.pretwist_model = 'linear'` or `'lookup'`
-- Clear failure behaviour:
+- Clear error behaviour:
-  - if lookup files are selected but missing, the code stops with an error
+  - if lookup or C81 input files are selected but missing, the code stops with an error
 - Computes:
   - rotor forces and moments in body axes
+  - induced velocity
   - power
-  - induced velocity
-  - flap angle/rate histories over one revolution
+  - flap angle and flap rate histories over one revolution

-## File
+## Repository contents

 - `Rotor_model.m` – complete demo and all helper functions in a single MATLAB file
+- `chord_interp.mat` – optional nonlinear chord lookup file
+- `pretwist_interp.mat` – optional nonlinear pretwist lookup file
+- optional C81 airfoil text tables such as:
+  - `CS1_cl.txt`, `CS1_cd.txt`
+  - `CS2_cl.txt`, `CS2_cd.txt`
+  - etc.

 ## Requirements

 - MATLAB
-- `griddedInterpolant` support for C81 table interpolation
+- `griddedInterpolant` support for table interpolation

-No additional toolbox is intentionally required beyond standard MATLAB functionality used in this script.
+No additional toolbox is intentionally required beyond the standard MATLAB functionality used in the script.

 ## Quick start